alibaba/arthas/site/src/site/sphinx/en/sysprop.md

 sysprop
 =======

-Check the JVM system properties.
+> Examine the system properties from the target JVM

 ### Usage